 As with any piece of advanced technology, deepfake can be used for nefarious purposes.
 However, in this particular scenario, the technology is currently being used primarily for entertainment purposes.
+For example, using it to convert photo to cartoon online.
 And hopefully, it stays that way.
-With that in mind, in this article we’re going to cover a few excellent deepfake maker tools that will allow you to create your own videos, GIFs, and even memes.
+With that in mind, in this article, we’re going to cover a few excellent deepfake software that will allow you to create your own videos, GIFs, and even memes.
 But before we delve into the tools themselves, let’s take a closer look at the deepfake technology.

 Deepfake technology allows a person to manipulate various elements in a piece of media such as a photo or a video.
-The technology has numerous possible applications but it seems to be mainly used for comedic purposes at the moment in the form of face swapping.
-You know those YouTube videos where a baby has the face of Donald Trump?
-That’s deep fake technology in action.
+The technology has numerous possible applications such as deepfake video maker, image cartoonizer and etc., but it seems to be mainly used for comedic purposes at the moment in the form of face swapping.

-Now that you know more about deepfake and how to spot it, let’s get to the fun part – how to make a deepfake video of your own.
-This may seem difficult due to the complexity of the technology but it’s actually not that hard with the right tools.
+To make a deepfake video of your own may seem difficult due to the complexity of the technology but it’s actually not that hard with the right deepfake video software.
 Sure, your deepfake videos won’t be perfect and might be easy to spot if you’re using conventional tools, but the point here is to have some fun with the technology.
 So if that’s what you’re after, here are some good recommendations:

-This is hands down the most popular free deepfake maker software available at the moment.
+This is hands down the most popular free deepfake video software available at the moment.
 And probably the most advanced one as well.
-The vast majority of the deepfake videos you see floating around the internet are created using this very same software.
-The good news is that DeepFaceLab is available for download on Windows entirely for free.
+The vast majority of the deepfake videos you see floating around the internet are created using this deepfake video software.
+The good news is that DeepFaceLab has a deepfake software windows version entirely for free.
 There is no premium version or any sort of restrictions as this is open-source software.

-Zao is an extremely powerful and free deepfake maker app available on iPhone, Android, Windows Phone, and even Blackberry devices according to its developers.
+Zao is an extremely powerful deepfake maker online free available on iPhone, Android, Windows Phone, and even Blackberry devices according to its developers.
 The app became a huge sensation in China back in 2019 and has continued to rise in popularity ever since.
-Unlike DeepFaceLab or other similar software, Zao is extremely easy to use, allowing anyone to swap their face with that of their favorite celebrity in just a few seconds.
+Unlike DeepFaceLab or other similar deepfake software, Zao is extremely easy to use, allowing anyone to swap their face with that of their favorite celebrity in just a few seconds.
 Zao has tons of clips to play around with and even features an audio component that lets you modulate voices.

 The only real drawback of Zao at the moment is that the app is currently only available in China.
 If you don’t mind jumping through a couple of hoops, you can download and use Zao even if you’re located in a different country.
 Your mileage may vary, however.
 The AI that powers Zao was trained exclusively on the faces of Chinese people, so the results may look a bit off if you’re not Chinese.
 But given the massive success, Zao had in its home country, it’s probably only a matter of time until the developers come up with a western version.
 There are already a couple of Zao copycats out there but there’s no word just yet regarding an official version.

 If you’re familiar with DeepFaceLab you already know what to expect here since FaceSwap works on a similar principle.
-This software is also open-source and needs to be downloaded from GitHub, but has better support as it works on Linux and MacOS in addition to Windows.
+This deepfake software is also open-source and needs to be downloaded from GitHub.
+In addition to developing a deepfake software windows version, it also has supports to work on Linux and MacOS.
 For the most part, FaceSwap has the same pros and cons as DeepFaceLab.
-The software is very powerful but not exactly easy to use.
+This deepfake creator is very powerful but not exactly easy to use.
 Luckily, FaceSwap has very good community support so finding helpful tutorials shouldn’t be a problem.
 In addition, you can use the official forums if you need extra help.

-The most powerful deepfake maker tools need to be installed locally and require a lot of resources but luckily there are some alternatives that are gentler on your system.
+The most powerful deepfake software needs to be installed locally and requires a lot of resources but luckily there are some alternatives that are gentler on your system.
 Shortly after the DeepFake craze started, a number of web-based tools started to pop up everywhere and while they weren’t very efficient at first, some of them are certainly impressive now.
 Here are a couple of the best deepfake maker online tools around: